Thegns of Mercia

 Bidford-on-Avon, Recap

-Although the 1920s excavators were confident they had found the limits of the cemetery, more burials emerged during development in 1971 necessitating multiple rescue excavations from 1971 to 1994, the results of which are yet to be published, save for a discussion of the enigmatic 'Cunning Woman' burial (Dickinson, 2013).
+Although the 1920s excavators were confident they had found the limits of the cemetery, more burials emerged during development in 1971 necessitating multiple rescue excavations from 1971 to 1994, which for a long time went unpublished.
 The finds from these excavations are in the keeping of the Warwickshire County Council, with a small number of star items displayed at the Market Hall Museum in Warwick alongside some items from Wasperton.

 With the possible exception of the spectacular Bidford-on-Avon 182 shield boss, the most eye-catching objects found at Bidford are the particularly diverse array of womens brooches, particularly those found during the 1920s excavations, but the practice at the time of grouping finds from cemeteries into types and discussing them as collections, in reports, without noting which objects were found together in graves, has challenged efforts to reconstruct burial assemblages and costumes.
 In particular it has hitherto not been known to which burial the spectacular, richly gilt great square-headed brooch from this cemetery belonged, nor which other dress items were found with it.
 Through a lengthy process of deduction (discussed in more detail in chapter 1) we were able to associate this brooch with grave-88 (1922 excavation) from the north-east part of the cemetery, and identify which other objects were found with it.